 Fasting is one of the most misunderstood and, therefore, underutilized spiritual disciplines in the twenty-first century.
-However, Jesus taught when not if we fast, and then linked the practice to an eternal reward.
+However, Jesus taught when not if we fast.
+Then, He linked the practice to an eternal reward.

 “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
 Truly, I say to you, they have received their reward.
 But when you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret.
 And your Father who sees in secret will reward you."
 Matthew 6:16-18